Ninja-Squad/ninja-squad.github.com/_posts/2018-10-19-what-is-new-angular-7.md

 ## Deprecations

-As it's usually the case with major releases, a few things has been deprecated.
+As it's usually the case with major releases, a few things have been deprecated.
 If you are using `<ngForm>` to declare a form in your template (you don't have to, as `form` also activates the NgForm directive), this selector is now deprecated and should be replaced by `<ng-form>`.